lukefretwell/lukefretwell.github.io/_work/citycamp.md

 ---
 title: CityCamp
-description: Global unconference focused on cities and civic technology.
+description: Global cities and civic technology unconference.
 categories:
   - CityCamp
 ---

-CityCamp was an unconference focused on cities and civic technology.
-After the original CityCamp was held in Chicago, I worked with the founders to develop an open framework for other cities to mimic its execution.
-Nearly 20 cities around the world created CityCamps based on this work.
+Developed an open brand and framework for CityCamp -- an unconference focused on cities and civic technology -- that was adopted by 20 cities around the world.